arvidn/libtorrent/docs/manual.rst

 If ``rate_limit_ip_overhead`` is set to true, the estimated TCP/IP overhead is drained from the rate limiters, to avoid exceeding the limits with the total traffic

-``announce_to_all_trackers`` controls how multi tracker torrents are treated.
-If this is set to true, all trackers in the same tier are announced to in parallel.
-If all trackers in tier 0 fails, all trackers in tier 1 are announced as well.
-This is the uTorrent behavior.
-If it's set to false, the behavior is as defined by the multi tracker specification.
-It defaults to false, which is the same behavior previous versions of libtorrent has had as well.

 pe_settings